 It also requires the Welsh Ministers and local authorities to promote active travel journeys in exercising their functions under this Act.

-The latest edition of the Powys Active Travel Network Map has now been approved by Welsh Government.
+The Powys County Council Active Travel Network Map (ATNM) stakeholder engagement has now concluded.